codebyaadi/utilstash/docs/index.md

 layout: home

 hero:
-  name: "Utilstash"
+  name: 'Utilstash'
-  text: "A utility package for various common tasks"
+  text: 'A utility package for various common tasks'
   tagline: Streamline your development with a versatile toolkit of utilities.
   actions:
     - theme: brand